-At Prince William Academy, our small class sizes enable teachers to gauge the individual needs and level of each student, and to provide the kind of personal attention that allows each student to thrive.
+At Prince William Academy, our small class sizes enable teachers to gauge the individual needs and level of each student, and to provide the kind of personal attention that allows children to thrive.
 Our students are challenged, but never frustrated.
-Whether they need a little extra help, or are operating one or two grade levels ahead, we work hard to accommodate all our students' needs.
-We believe that small class sizes are the only way to enable this level of interaction between students and teachers, and so we cap our elementary and middle school classrooms at 15 students.
+Whether they need a little extra help, or are operating one or two grade levels ahead, we work hard to accommodate all our students’ needs.
+We know that small class sizes are the only way to enable this level of interaction between students and teachers, and so we cap our elementary and middle school classrooms at 15 students.

 We are a secular school that believes in preparing our students to become good citizens.
 We practice moral respect through role modeling by being respectful to the children, guardians, other staff, and the administration.
 “Yes, Sir” and “Yes, Ma’am ” are routinely heard around our Academy.

 We develop our own curriculum, drawing inspiration from Montessori practices, the International Baccalaureate Program, and many other sources .
 Our foreign languages program is designed to help our students become well-rounded, global citizens.
 Above all, our curriculum reflects our school’s priorities and diverse character.

 Please explore the pages for each grade level, and feel free to contact us with any questions you might have about our curriculum.

 Starting in Jr. Kindergarten, all students take weekly art, music, and physical education classes.
 Our Art program is centered within a bright, open space with lots of natural light and loads of resources to facilitate our students’ creative expression.
 For Physical Education the Gym/Multipurpose Room is utilized daily for free play and recess time (during inclement weather), and weekly for guided P.E..
 Our Music Classes are held each week, and students learn the rudiments of reading music, play instruments, and learn new songs to prepare for holiday and end-of-the-year programs.

 Preschool – 8th Grade